diezcami/arctic-fox-theme/_posts/2020-07-11-openwrt-alert.md

 ### Event Script

 This script will run when a device associates (or dissociates) with the access point.
-It it automatically called by `hostapd` through the setup we did in the boot script above.
-If it finds a match, it works just like the script above - logging the MAC in the shared cache and sending a Telegram message.
+It is automatically called by `hostapd` through the setup we did in the boot script above.
+If it finds a match, it works just like the script above, logging the MAC in the shared cache and sending a Telegram message.

 <script src="https://gist.github.com/joshspicer/e09c3158074cdd584c79e2bb5bd4e640.js?file=event_alert.sh"></script>